 - The referee has the power to disqualify any motorcycle that does not conform to the rules and may inspect any part of a motorcycle entered in an AMA-sanctioned meet.
-A machine that passes a pre-race inspection is subject to further inspection or protest at any time during the race program. - A rider who refuses to turn over their machine for inspection or measurement at the request of the referee or meet officials is automatically disqualified from the meet.
+A machine that passes a pre-race inspection is subject to further inspection or protest at any time during the race program. - Refusing to submit a machine or component (including fuel) for inspection will result in the forfeiture of all points, prizes and rights at the meet, plus a fine and oneyear suspension.